isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     complex<double> z{ 3, 4 };
     cout << z << '\n';

-`complex` is a user defined type and its I/O is defined without modifying the `iostream` library.
+`complex` is a user-defined type and its I/O is defined without modifying the `iostream` library.

 ##### Example